davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

 <br/>
 # Manipulations Revisited

-Finally, we can put this all together to write a generic substitution:
+Finally, we can leverage the completed `Term` typeclass to write a generic substitution, using `Identity` as the applicative:

 {% highlight haskell %}
 sub :: forall a.
 Term a => (forall b.
 Term b => Annotated b -> Maybe (Annotated b)) -> Annotated a -> Annotated a